turingschool-examples/backend_mod_1_prework/day_1/questions.md

 answer:

-Interpolation inserts data held within a variable, such as a string or integer, into text.
+Interpolation inserts data held within a variable, such as a string or integer, into a string.

 ```ruby